If you are reading this, chances are you are not new to the idea of split testing, but just in case, here’s a quick and dirty definition:

 A/B testing or split testing compares the effectiveness of two versions of a web page, marketing email, or the like, in order to discover which has better response rate or better sales conversion rate.

 In my opinion, split testing should be the most frequently used tool in your CRO toolbox.
 Split testing alone is one of the greatest sources of ‘Ah Ha!’ moments and insights into exactly how your customers think about and perceive your brand.
+It has a lot to do with the way you optimize design to generate conversion optimization.

 For some of my specific thoughts on conversion rate optimization, please check out my recent CRO interview with Ben Beck.
 Also, stay tuned for a special offer at the end of this post.